ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 {{% fig "staten-island/1835-02-21-charles-pine" "700" /%}}

-Weekes, Seaman & Pine was a general store in Hempstead, possibly with some of the same partners as the previous firm of Weeks, Seaman & Co. a few years earlier in the same village:
+Weekes, Seaman & Pine was a general store in Hempstead, possibly with some of the same partners as the previous firm of Weekes, Seaman & Co. a few years earlier in the same village:

 {{% fig "staten-island/1834-07-16-The-Long-Island-Farmer-p4" "500" /%}}
 <div class="cols">